RetroDECK/ES-DE/USERGUIDE-DEV.md

 An issue on Windows is that many emulators are not shipped with proper installers that implement any mechanism to inform ES-DE where they have been installed (like adding a Registry key with the installation path).
 Such emulators are marked accordingly in the _Supported game systems_ table at the bottom of this guide.
 These emulators are commonly shipped as a ZIP file that can be unpacked anywhere on the filesystem.

 In order for ES-DE to find these emulators there are two possible solutions, the first is to manually add the emulator directories to the operating system's Path environment variable.
 This is very easy to do, just open the _Settings_ application and then search for _path_ in the _Find a setting_ search box.
 Select the _Edit the system environment variables_ entry and then click the _Environment variables..._ button and add the emulator directory to the _Path_ variable.
 You need to restart ES-DE after changing the variable, but following this the emulator should be found when launching a game.
+If running ES-DE via Steam, you need to restart Steam as well to apply the changes to the Path variable.
 The second option is to place the emulators inside the ES-DE installation directory (for example `C:\Program Files\EmulationStation-DE\`) in which case they will be found when launching a game.
+Due to the Windows security model this could potentially cause issues for some emulators, so if you experience such problems ES-DE may need to be installed at a location where User Account Control (UAC) is not interfering.

 ## Specific notes for macOS